 The Thermal Transport Processes (TTP) program supports engineering research aimed at gaining a basic understanding of the thermal transport phenomena and processes that are driven by thermal gradients, and manipulation of these processes to achieve engineering goals.
 Of specific interest is research that explores active and passive control of the dynamics of thermal processes, and simulations and experiments that bridge and model information across multiple scales.
 Application areas of interest include:

 - Cooling and heating of components, devices and equipment.

-- Thermal processes in energy conversion & storage, power generation, and propulsion.
+- Thermal transport processes in energy conversion & storage, power generation, physiologic systems, and propulsion.